-If you wish to use a bike on a public road in Ireland, your bike must be fitted with reflectors and lights to ensure that other road users will see you.
-All bicycles used on public roads are required to comply with the Road Traffic (Lighting of Vehicles) Regulations 1963 as amended.
+If you want to use a bike on a public road in Ireland, your bike must be fitted with reflectors and lights to ensure that other road users will see you.
+All bicycles used on public roads must comply with the Road Traffic (Lighting of Vehicles) Regulations 1963 as amended.
 This law sets down the type of reflectors and lights that your bicycle must be fitted with and when you must use them.

 All bicycles used on public roads in Ireland must at all times display a rear reflector.
 A rear reflector means a red reflector that can be plainly seen for a distance of 99 meters when the headlights of a vehicle shine directly on it.
 The only exception to this rule is on a child's bicycle where that bicycle is used during the daytime.